- March 29, 2020

 - Posted by: HaslerHill Consulting

-- Category: Virtual Meetings, Event Content Curation, Tips
+- Categories: Virtual Meetings, Event Content Curation, Tips

-Given the times we are living in, we thought it would be useful to share a few tips on how to plan and host successful virtual meetings that pack a punch.
+Given the times we are living in, we thought it would be useful to share a few tips on how to plan and host successful virtual meetings and events that pack a punch.

-As mentioned, we will increasingly be asked to hold virtual meetings using technology as a medium.
-Virtual meetings can vary in size, duration and complexity – cross cultural and inter time-zones can add further layers of complexity to virtual meetings.
+As mentioned, we are increasingly required to hold virtual meetings and events using technology as a medium.
+Virtual meetings and events can vary in size, duration and complexity – cross cultural and inter time-zones can add further layers of complexity to virtual meetings.
 Using technology like Zoom (www.zoom.us) or Microsoft Teams (www.teams.microsoft.com ) can really make a difference.
 Our blog is intended to focus more on the how of curating successful virtual meetings rather than the technological aspect of managing them.
 If you are interested or need help/guidance in the technological aspects, I would strongly recommend the following two links and also check out the website for the tech package you are due to use as many of these have some great tutorials in their resources sections – https://xblog.xplane.com/xplanes-top-25-tips-and-tricks-for-remote-collaboration and https://learning.linkedin.com/blog/productivity-tips/new-to-working-remotely–these-resources-can-help?mc_cid=6bfc881279&mc_eid=27ceffce26.

-Being clear who needs to participate in the meeting and why, can really make a difference, particularly, when it comes to running successful virtual meetings.
-The temptation for participants to multi-task as they sit behind their computers in virtual meetings and check out from what is being discussed is high.
+Being clear who needs to participate in the meeting and why, can really make a difference, particularly, when it comes to running successful virtual meetings and events.
+The temptation for participants to multi-task as they sit behind their computers in virtual meetings and events and check out from what is being discussed is high.
 If you are clear on who your meeting participants are and why they are participating, then you can plan accordingly and develop different strategies and tactics to include and engage them virtually.
 Make sure through the planning process that you identify and develop a strategy for how you are going to ensure that everyone receives appropriate levels of airtime; to encourage those who need it to speak up and to manage the over-sharers.
-If you do this, participants will be more likely to actively engage in the meeting and commit to the outcomes and next steps coming out of the meeting.
+If you do this, participants will be more likely to actively engage and commit to the outcomes and next steps.

-Tip Two – be clear on your meeting objective(s) and outcome(s) and communicate them effectively
+Tip Two – be clear on your objective(s) and outcome(s) and communicate them effectively

-Articulate in the invite and at the start of the virtual meeting the objective(s) and what the expected outcome(s) are of the meeting.
+Articulate in the invite the objective(s) and what the expected outcome(s) are of the meeting or event.

-Only ever hold virtual meetings when they add real value to the attendees.
+Only ever hold virtual meetings and events when they add real value to the attendees.

-Assign a dedicated note taker who is responsible for noting decision, next steps etc. and follow up quickly post the meeting with a written note outlining the next steps.
+Assign a dedicated note taker who is responsible for noting decisions, next steps etc. and follow up quickly afterwards with a written note outlining the next steps.

 Tip Three – familiarise yourself with the tech